-MFT 585 - Marriage & Family

-Therapy Internship (3)

-Capstone Project: Case Presentation
+MFT 585 - Marriage & Family Therapy Internship (3) Capstone Project: Case Presentation MFT Comprehensive Practice Exam during the Internship year.

-Note: Students will take the

-Comprehensive Exam during the

-Internship year.

-Student applies for graduation by 2/15

 Notes: This curriculum is designed to expose students to key theoretical knowledge and clinical techniques prior to the Internship experience.
 MFT 541 is a prerequisite for all MFT specialization courses.
-All MFT students must follow the sequence of MFT 541, MFT 542, MFT 551, MFT 556, MFT 552, MFT 583, MFT 584, and MFT 585 during the specified semesters.
+All MFT students must follow the sequence of MFT 541, MFT 542, MFT 551, MFT 556, MFT 552, MFT 583, MFT584, and MFT 585 during the specified semesters.
 MFT 551, MFT 542, and MFT 556 are prerequisites for MFT 583/MFT 593.
-All other MFT courses may be taken anytime after completion of MFT 541 and acceptance into the program.
+All other MFT courses may be taken anytime after completion of MFT 541 and acceptanceinto the program.
 The elective course can be any graduate-level course that fits coherently with the student's professional interests.